 We suggest you try out the free plugin first since it offers the following tools:

 - Login security and monitoring.

 - A security log.

 - Maintenance mode.

-It’s not the most user-friendly WordPress security plugin, but it does the job for advanced developers who want to take advantage of unique settings and features like the anti-exploit guard and the online Base64 decoder.
+It’s not the most beginner-friendly WordPress security plugin.
+Still, it does the job for advanced developers who want to take advantage of unique settings and features like the anti-exploit guard and the FTP file locking.
 It also has a setup wizard auto-fix feature to help make it a little easier.

-- It has some of the most unique advanced security tools on the market, with features like BPS Pro ARQ Intrusion Detection and Prevention System (ARQ IDPS) encrypting solutions, as well as scheduled crons, cURL scans, folder locking, and more.
+- It has some unique advanced security tools on the market, with features like BPS Pro ARQ Intrusion Detection and Prevention System (ARQ IDPS) encrypting solutions and scheduled cron cURL scans, folder locking, and more.